swati07010/Codemonk1/README.md

    ## Usage

 1. Navigate to the signup page (`/signup`) to create a new account.
-2. Once signed up, you can proceed to the login page (`/login`) to log in to your account.
+2. Once signed up, you can proceed to the search page (`/search`) to search.
-3. After logging in/or signup, you can utilize the search functionality provided on the home page (`/search`) to search for specific terms within paragraphs.
+3. if logging you can utilize the search functionality provided on the search page (`/search`) to search for specific terms within paragraphs.
 4. Explore additional pages within the app for other functionalities.

 ## App Structure